sindresorhus/screenfull/readme.md

 #### .element

-Returns the element currently in fullscreen, otherwise `null`.
+Returns the element currently in fullscreen, otherwise `undefined`.

 #### .isEnabled